Bundle Pricing Calculator

 • Bundle complementary products rather than identical ones — a 3-pack of the same item often feels less compelling than a starter kit with related accessories.

-• Test bundle discounts between 10–20% — this range is large enough to feel meaningful to customers but small enough to protect your margins.
+• Test bundle discounts between 10–20% — this range is large enough to feel meaningful to customers but small enough to protect your margins. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 • Calculate your margin at each bundle size before launching; a 3-pack may be profitable while a 5-pack with the same discount percentage crosses into unprofitable territory.